Director, Deborah Bell-Pedersen, Texas A&M University

 She joined the Biology faculty at Texas A&M University in 1997, rising to Professor in 2007.
 She serves as an Associate Editor of the Journal of Biological Rhythms, and has held several leadership positions in her field, including serving on the Board of Directors for the Society for Research on Biological Rhythms and the Fungal Genetics Society and as Chair of the Neurospora Policy Committee.
 She has been awarded the TAMU Jo Ann Treat Award for Excellence in Research, Eminent Scholar Award, Distinguished Award in Research, and was granted the honorary title of University Professor.
 She is a Fellow of the American Academy of Microbiology.

-David Earnest, Texas A&M University
+Paul Hardin, Texas A&M University